Aditya-Shinde-21/Movies-CDC-Dynamic-Tables/README.md

 - **Travel Booking SCD2**: Slowly Changing Dimensions project
 - **UPI Transactions CDC**: Real-time transaction processing

-## 🤝 Contributing

-### Development Guidelines
-- Follow SQL best practices and naming conventions
-- Add comprehensive comments to all code
-- Test changes thoroughly before deployment
-- Document any new features or modifications

-### Support
-For questions or issues with this project, please refer to the troubleshooting section or consult the Snowflake documentation.

 ---

 **🎬 Movie Booking Analytics - Enhanced CDC with Derived Fields & Simplified Dashboard**